Elektroprivreda Srbije

 Elektroprivreda Srbije (abbr.
-EPS; full legal name: Javno preduzeće Elektroprivreda Srbije Beograd) is a state-owned electric utility power company with headquarters in Belgrade, Serbia.
-It was founded in 1991 and it has 28,083 employees (as of 2019), making it the largest enterprise in the country.
+EPS; full legal name: Javno preduzeće Elektroprivreda Srbije Beograd) is a joint-stock electric utility power company fully owned by the Government of Serbia, with headquarters in Belgrade, Serbia.
+It was founded in 1991 and it has 19,595 employees (as of 2023), making it the largest enterprise in the country.

 The company has an installed capacity of 7,326 MW and generates 36.461 TWh of electricity per year.
 Its installed capacity in lignite-fired thermal power plant is 4,390 MW, gas-fired and liquid fuel-fired combined heat and power plants is 336 MW, and hydro power plants is 2,936 MW.
 EPS also operates three power plants of total capacity 461 MW which are not in the ownership of the company.

 EPS is also the largest producer of lignite in Serbia operating in the Kolubara and Kostolac basins, producing around 37 million tonnes per year.

 History

 Since 1870, the coal production has begun in Serbia.
 Fourteen years later, the first electric lighting in Serbia was furnished in the military office building in Kragujevac.
-On October 6, 1893, the first Serbian power plant in Belgrade started with the production of electricity.
+On 6 October 1893, the first Serbian power plant in Belgrade started with the production of electricity.

 In 1900, the first alternating current hydroelectric power plant Pod gradom in Užice on the river Đetinja went online.
 This power plant is still operating.
 The first alternating current transmission line from hydroelectric power plant Vučje to Leskovac, with the length of 17 km, went online three years later.
 In 1909, hydroelectric plants Gamzigrad in Zaječar and Sveta Petka in Niš began to build.
 Two years later, the hydroelectric power station on the river Moravica in Ivanjica was put in the operation.

 In Belgrade, the power plant Snaga i Svetlost was built in 1933, being one of the largest in the Balkans at that time.